Questions about the Defined Benefit Division (DBD)?

 Have you recently joined the DBD?

-DBD members have the choice of transferring into our Accumulation 2 account within their first 24 months of membership.
+DBD members have the choice of transferring into an Accumulation 2 account within their first 24 months of membership.

-If this is you, this fact sheet may help you understand the difference between the two styles of super.
+If this is you, our Choosing your style of super video will help you understand the difference between the two styles of super.
+You should also take some time to read the

 Defined Benefit component